Kolossi/kolossi.github.io/_posts/2021-12-03-traefik-docker-network-setup.md

 ---
-title: Traefik config beginners guide
+title: Traefik docker network setup
 tags: [quicktips,traefik,docker]
 ---
 There's a gotcha when setting up Traefik in docker to proxy for other docker containers ...